lucasdiamantaras/OPEC_OilMarket_Analysis/CrudeOil_Analysis/README.md

 In this project I use Power BI and to clean, transform,  and visualize data from the Petroleum Industry.
 <!-- I chose to work with a dataset that was related to subjects that interest me, such as the commodities markets and the chemical industry.
 Considering pretoleum and it derivates are commodities of high interest and also debate over the years, I felt the crude oil market was a great choice.-->

-*Ultimately, this project's goal is to work on and demonstrate my skills as a Data Analyst.*

 ## 2. The Data

 The data was obtained from OPEC's (Organization of the Petroleum Exporting Countries) database, available from their [website](https://asb.opec.org/data/ASB_Data.php).